SpaceTools: Tool-Augmented Spatial Reasoning via Double Interactive RL: Additional Implementation Details

-For Phase-1 SFT of the base model and Phase-2 IRL, we use the system prompt shown in Figure~\ref{fig:sys_prompt}.
-To improve the effectiveness of Phase-1 IRL training for the teacher model, we augment the prompt with two tool-use examples: one demonstrating how to solve a spatial relationship problem using the pointing tool, and another illustrating 2D bounding box estimation with the same tool.
-Moreover, when generating teaching data with the Claude Sonnet 4.5 model, we include additional instructional prompts that encourage careful interpretation of tool outputs and help understanding of image coordinate systems.
+\paragraph{Prompts and teaching data.} For Phase-1 SFT of the base model and Phase-2 IRL, we use the system prompt shown in Figure~\ref{fig:sys_prompt}.
+To improve the effectiveness of Phase-1 IRL training for the teacher model, we augment this prompt with two tool-use examples: one demonstrating how to solve a spatial relationship problem using the pointing tool, and another illustrating 2D bounding box estimation with the same tool.
+In addition, when generating teaching data with Claude Sonnet 4.5, we include extra instructional prompts that encourage careful interpretation of tool outputs and better understanding of image coordinate systems.

-Due to the substantial latency of robot-in-the-loop training and data collection, we construct grasp and place data using the HOPE dataset and provide it to Claude Sonnet 4.5 alongside mock robot tools to generate the robotic portion of the teaching dataset.
-The interactive learning stages themselves do not incorporate this synthetic robot-tool component; instead, they focus solely on spatial reasoning with vision tools.
+\paragraph{Synthetic robot data for teaching.} Due to the substantial latency of robot-in-the-loop training and data collection, we construct grasp and place data using the HOPE dataset and provide it to Claude Sonnet 4.5 together with mock robot tools to generate the robotic portion of the teaching dataset.
+The interactive learning stages themselves do not use this synthetic robot-tool component; instead, they focus exclusively on spatial reasoning with vision tools.

-Another practical consideration is ensuring balanced answer distributions for multiple-choice questions.
-For example, the original RoboSpatial VQA dataset contains more than 75\% ``no'' answers, which biases the VLM toward predicting “no’’ during both SFT and IRL.
-We found rebalancing the data mitigates this issue and improves answer calibration across tasks.
+\paragraph{Answer balancing.} Another practical consideration is maintaining balanced answer distributions for multiple-choice questions.
+For example, the original RoboSpatial VQA dataset contains more than 75\% ``no'' answers, which biases the VLM toward predicting ``no'' during both SFT and IRL.
+We find that rebalancing the data mitigates this issue and improves answer calibration across tasks.

-Finally, the major hyperparameters used during training are summarized in Table~\ref{tab:training_phases}.
-Through our experiments, we find that the KL coefficient is a critical hyperparameter: a relatively small KL value is necessary to encourage sufficient exploration during RL.
-However, this introduces a trade-off in training stability—specifically, we observe an initial drop in rewards during Phase-1 IRL when using a smaller KL coefficient.
-We experimented with format rewards, format penalties, alternative KL loss formulations, and related variants, but were unable to eliminate this effect, suggesting that further investigation is needed.
+\paragraph{Hyperparameters and training stability.} The major hyperparameters used during training are summarized in Table~\ref{tab:training_phases}.
+Across our experiments, the KL coefficient emerges as a particularly important hyperparameter: a relatively small value is needed to encourage sufficient exploration during RL.
+However, with older versions of Verl, this choice can introduce training instability.
+In particular, during Phase-1 IRL, we observe an initial reward drop when the KL coefficient is too small.
+We explored several mitigation strategies, including format rewards, format penalties, alternative KL loss formulations, and related variants, but none fully eliminated this effect.
+Interestingly, the instability is alleviated when integrating Toolshed with the new agent loop feature introduced in newer versions of Verl.
+For this reason, we open-source our code based on integration with the latest Verl fork.